zhen-liu-github/high_env_simulator/README.md

 And the target and real speed fig of above configs are shown as
 ![default target_real_v](https://user-images.githubusercontent.com/80379828/112982037-8fdde680-918e-11eb-9a02-ce84d1ef6378.png "default target_real_v")
 ![target_real_v](https://user-images.githubusercontent.com/80379828/112983079-cd8f3f00-918f-11eb-9525-5fe01a864693.png "target_real_v")

 So, current config will may have a high variance and a low error due to the easy changeable target velocity.
+And the other config are setting as default as
 ![](https://latex.codecogs.com/svg.image?a_{max}=5)
 ![](https://latex.codecogs.com/svg.image?a_{min}=-5)
 ![](https://latex.codecogs.com/svg.image?h_{min}=-pi/2)